-College registered student organizations are prohibited from hazing in any form both on and off campus.

-- Sexual misconduct, including but not limited to, the implied use or threatened use of force to engage in sexual activity against a person's will and/or engaging in such behavior with a person.
+College registered student organizations are prohibited from hazing in any form both on and off campus. - 6.
+Sexual misconduct, including but not limited to, the implied use or threatened use of force to engage in sexual activity against a person's will and/or engaging in such behavior with a person.
 See NCMC's Sexual Misconduct Policy for additional and separate guidelines. - Domestic violence, dating violence, and stalking, as defined in the Sexual Misconduct policy located on the NCMC website. - 8.
-Theft, burglary, robbery of any College property or material or that of any person on the campus.

-- 9. Willful destruction, damage, hindering use, impairment or misuse of any College property, service or material or that of any person on the campus, to include alteration of computer or other electronic services offered by or owned by the College. - Disruptive/disorderly conduct.
+Theft, burglary, robbery of any College property or material or that of any person on the campus. - Willful destruction, damage, hindering use, impairment or misuse of any College property, service or material or that of any person on the campus, to include alteration of computer or other electronic services

+- offered by or owned by the College. - 10.
+Disruptive/disorderly conduct.
 Disruptive, disorderly, excessively noisy, lewd, indecent, or obscene conduct or behavior on College owned or controlled property or at College-sponsored functions.
-Individual or group conduct of a nature that interrupts or interferes with educational activities, infringes upon the rights and privileges of others, results in the destruction of property or is otherwise prejudicial to the maintenance of order. - 11.
-Possession, consumption, public intoxication or distribution of alcoholic beverages is strictly prohibited on all College property or at any collegesponsored student activity.
+Individual or group conduct of a nature that interrupts or interferes with educational activities, infringes upon the rights and privileges of others, results in the destruction of property or is otherwise prejudicial to the maintenance of order. - Possession, consumption, public intoxication or distribution of alcoholic beverages is strictly prohibited on all College property or at any collegesponsored student activity.
 This includes possession of alcoholic beverage containers. - 12.
-Possession, use, manufacture, sale or distribution of illegal drugs and/or possession of drug paraphernalia. - Possession and/or use of firearms, fireworks, explosives, other weapons or dangerous chemicals. - 14.
+Possession, use, manufacture, sale or distribution of illegal drugs and/or possession of drug paraphernalia. - 13.
+Possession, storage, and/or use of firearms, fireworks, explosives, explosive devices, other weapons or dangerous chemicals.
+Exception: Temporary possession, while transporting weapon between sanctioned campus storage and vehicle, for use in sanctioned practices and/or tournaments and matches.
+Prior approval must be obtained from the NCMC Shooting Club advisor.
+Weapon storage must be off-campus or in sanctioned campus storage. - 14.
 Use of tobacco products while on College property. - 15.
 Unauthorized possession, duplication or use of keys, fobs, or cards to any College facility or unauthorized use of or entry into any College facility. - 16.
 Activation of a fire alarm without cause; destruction or misuse of fire safety equipment or initiating a false report, warning or threat of fire, explosion or other emergency on College property; blocking or otherwise preventing the use of a fire exit; failing to immediately exit any College facility or building when an alarm has been activated; or setting any fire on College property. - 17.
-Violations of federal and state law, respective county and city ordinances and all College and Board of Trustees rules and regulations.
+Violations of federal and state law, respective county and city ordinances and all College and Board of Trustees rules and regulations. - 18.
+Failure to heed an administrative summons. - 19.
+Failure to comply with the instructions of any College official or law enforcement officer acting in the line of duty and/or failure to identify oneself to these persons